 Pop up sex clubs have been discovered in Cornwall, Cambridge, Swindon and holiday cottages in the Peak District.
 Will Kerr, the NCA's 'head of vulnerabilities', claimed:

 People are using the internet and social media sites to enable sexual exploitation and trafficking.
-It is clear that the internet platforms which host and make a profit out of this type of material need to do more to identify and stop
+It is clear that the internet platforms which host and make a profit out of this type of material need to do more to identify and stop these forms

 Government figures want internet giants like Facebook to be held accountable, eying new US laws that are set to overturn more than 20 years of blanket immunity for sites for content posted by users.
-It will make firms liable if they
+It will make firms liable if they knowingly

-knowingly assist, support or facilitate content that leads to trafficking.
+assist, support or facilitate content that leads to trafficking.

 Downing Street and Department for Digital, Culture, Media and Sport said they are looking at whether and how to replicate the action in the UK.